faradayio/earth/README.markdown

 ### Data storage

 You can store Earth data in any relational database.
 On your very first run, you will need to create the tables for data each model.
-This is done using minirecord with the `apply_schemas` option:
+This is done using [the `active_record_inline_schema` library](https://github.com/seamusabshere/active_record_inline_schema) if you pass the `apply_schemas` option:

 ``` ruby
 require 'activerecord'